-If you want to Then Quickly configure network interfaces, security zones, Firewall policies, and NAT policies See the Security J-Web Getting Started Guide Configure network management protocols and technologies See the Network Management and Monitoring Guide Set up your SRX320 with advanced security measures to protect and defend your network Visit Day One: SRX Series Up and Running With Advanced Security Services Manage software upgrades on your SRX320 See Installing Software on SRX Series Devices Get hands-on experience with the procedures covered in this guide Visit Juniper Networks Virtual Labs and reserve your free sandbox.
+If you want to Then Configure interfaces See the Interfaces User Guide for Security Quickly configure network interfaces, security zones, Firewall policies, and NAT policies See the Security J-Web Getting Started Guide Configure network management protocols and technologies See the Network Management and Monitoring Guide Set up your SRX320 with advanced security measures to protect and defend your network Visit Day One: SRX Series Up and Running With Advanced Security Services Manage software upgrades on your SRX320 See Installing Software on SRX Series Devices Get hands-on experience with the procedures covered in this guide Visit Juniper Networks Virtual Labs and reserve your free sandbox.
 You'll find the Junos Day One Experience sandbox in the stand alone category.